 Love,

-Papa
+Papa”

 The celebration of Hanukkah, the festival of lights, began on the Sunday before the last assignment and ended on the Sunday after the final assignment was to take place, which was December 5th.
 Hanukkah points to Jesus being the light of the world, so it seemed appropriate that the assignment was be completed during it.